lcaballero/hydra/readme.md

 to entertain anyone who is interested.
 As of 5-19-2014 there is not a working example, but check back in a few weeks if this is something you are interested in contributing to.

+## TODO (Mostly considerations)

+- Making target directories that don't exist in the source.
+- Placing source files in different, or generated location (as per the above).
+This will be necessary to expand a namespace from a '.' delimited name to a '/' file path delimited name.
+- Reading source files from a zip
+- Reading source files from a jar where the app is running.
+This would be useful for creating a fat jar with all of the deps and then reading all source files from inside of that jar.

+## Config

+- Location of template repos (local)
+- Location of ancillary file copy repo (for instance a repo of .gitignore files maintained outside of the template.